emacs-mirror/emacs/mps/manual/source/topic/interface.rst

 Language
 --------

-1. The MPS interface public interface conforms to ANSI/ISO Standard C (IEC 9899:1990).
+1. The MPS public interface conforms to ANSI/ISO Standard C (IEC 9899:1990).

 Headers
 -------

-1. The main interface is called ``mps.h``.
+1. The main interface is in the header ``mps.h``.
 This header contains all the core MPS interfaces.
 In practice, you always need at least one arena class and one pool class header file as well.

 2. We will always prefix public header file names with ``mps`` to avoid clashes.
 We reserve the right to create new headers